OneOfEleven/uv-k5-firmware-custom/README.md

 https://github.com/DualTachyon/uv-k5-firmware .. a cool achievement !

-Use this firmware at your own risk (entirely).
-There is absolutely no guarantee that it will work in any way shape or form on your radio(s), it may even brick your radio(s), in which case, you'd need to buy another radio.
+Use this firmware/code ENTIRELY at your own risk.
+This firmware is totally experimental, and at times will go completely tits up (ie, break your radio) - an entirely common occurance when playing around with experimental code.

-Anyway, have fun.
+There is absolutely no guarantee that it will work in any way shape or form on your radio(s), it may even brick your radio(s), at which point, maybe find a quiet corner to sob your hert out in.

-# Radio performance
+## Radio performance

 Please note that the Quansheng UV-Kx radios are not professional quality transceivers, their performance is strictly limited.
 The RX front end has no track-tuned band pass filtering